-- Go to EliteLearning.com/Book.
-Use the book code ICNY0421B and enter it in the example box then click GO. - If you already have an account created, sign in to your account with your username and password.
-If you do not have an account already created, you will need to create one now. - Follow the online instructions to complete your final exam.
-Complete the purchase process to receive course credit and your certificate of completion.
-Please remember to complete the online survey.
+- Go to EliteLearning.com/Book and enter code ICNY0423 in the book code box, then click GO. - If you already have an account created, sign in with your username and password.
+If you don't have an account, you'll be able to create one now. - Follow the online instructions to complete your final exam.
+Once you finish your purchase, you'll receive access to your completion certificate.